jameshfisher/jameshfisher.com/_posts/2023-08-28-build-norms-not-features.md

   - product
 hnUrl: "https://news.ycombinator.com/item?id=37295398"
 hnUpvotes: 2
 summary: "A primary feature of a collaborative product is its social norms.
-I look at LessWrong, a forum product, and show it builds its unique social norms."
+I look at LessWrong, a forum product, and show how it builds its social norms."
 ---

 If you're building a multi-user product, you're not just selling social _features_.